 For our specific purposes, these examples were the best in illustrating the key points we need for the DLAB test, and believe us, we read a lot of these types of books.

-The Only Grammar Book You'll Ever Need is a must if you are serious about understanding grammar structure and thus increasing your DLAB score.
+No products found. is a must if you are serious about understanding grammar structure and thus increasing your DLAB score.

 While the book focuses on improving one’s ability to write grammatically correct papers and articles, it is one of the highest rated basic grammar books on the market. it is clear, concise and relatively inexpensive.

 While English Grammar for Dummies has better examples, No products found. was more useful after finishing the DLAB and preparing for DLI/Language Studies.